timoteostifft/eva/README.md

 ### 📌 Notes

+A webapp server in be created [here](http://localhost:5173/)

-A database manager will be created [here](http://localhost:3010/).
+A database manager will be created [here](http://localhost:3010/)

-Once a job is completed, it shall be displayed in the server terminal.
+Once a job is completed, it shall be displayed in the server terminal